On Constraint Qualifications for MPECs with Applications to Bilevel Hyperparameter Optimization for Machine Learning: Constraint Qualifications for MPECs

-While classical CQs (such as MPEC-MFCQ-T and MPEC-LICQ) provide fundamental feasibility conditions for optimality in MPECs, they can be restrictive in practice.
-To address this, generalized CQs have been introduced that relax certain assumptions and broaden applicability.
-A flexible variant was proposed by Ye \cite{JaneYe05}, termed the MPEC generalized MFCQ (MPEC-GMFCQ), which allows a finer classification of equilibrium constraints.
+Classical MPEC constraint qualifications (e.g., MPEC-MFCQ-T and MPEC-LICQ) are often too restrictive to be satisfied in practical MPECs.
+To address this, generalized CQs have been introduced that relax certain assumptions and broaden the applicability.
+A flexible variant was proposed by Ye \cite{JaneYe05}, termed the MPEC generalized MFCQ (MPEC-GMFCQ), which is given below.